Freckled Duck (Stictonetta naevosa)

 - Bird banding:

-- Recommended leg band size for the Freckled Duck is 9 mm.The leg band can only be applied on a young duck at around 12 days old.
+- Recommended closed leg band ring size for the Freckled Duck is 9 mm.The leg band ring can only be applied on a young duck at around 12 days old.

 Lundi Regular with a protein content of 20%, valuable Spirulina and high-quality by-products is optimally balanced in its composition maintenance food for water ornamental fowl of all kinds.
 Especially green teal and Whistling ducks that are not dependent on a very high protein content, are well supplied.